b-all/Columbus/README.md

 3. Unit test pass/fails will be displayed via command line<br>

 Nightwatch<br>
-1. In a terminal type 'sudo npm install -g nightwatch'
+1. In a terminal type 'sudo npm install -g nightwatch'<br>
-2. cd to into the project's src directory
+2. cd to into the project's src directory<br>
-3. Enter 'nightwatch' to run automated black box tests
+3. Enter 'nightwatch' to run automated black box tests<br>
-4. Nightwatch tests are located in the nightwatch_tests folder
+4. Nightwatch tests are located in the nightwatch_tests folder<br>
-5. Nightwatch reports are located in the nightwatch_reports folder
+5. Nightwatch reports are located in the nightwatch_reports folder<br>

 Istanbul<br>